ZContent/A2Z_Machine/README.md

 # A2Z Machine

 The A2Z Machine is a Z Machine port to Arduino for playing Zork and other compatible interactive fiction games.
-It was developed to work with the Adafruit M4 ItsyBitsy microcontroller (https://www.adafruit.com/product/3800) with no additional hardware or soldering needed.
+It was developed to work with the Adafruit M4 ItsyBitsy Express microcontroller (https://www.adafruit.com/product/3800) with no additional hardware or soldering needed.
 This project is based on the JZip 2.1 project at http://jzip.sourceforge.net/

 For a complete description of the project, visit: